Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown — no human absorption or pharmacokinetic data available for oral use.
-Topical absorption is considered minimal based on cosmetic safety assessments.
+Unknown — no human absorption or pharmacokinetic data available for oral or supplemental use.

 Red Flags to Watch For

-- This ingredient has zero published clinical trials as a dietary supplement — any health claims are unsupported by evidence.
+- This ingredient has zero clinical trials supporting its use as a dietary supplement — any health claims are unsupported.

-- It is primarily a cosmetic ingredient, not a supplement ingredient — its presence in supplement products is unusual and unexplained by research.
+- It is primarily a cosmetic ingredient; its presence in supplement products is unusual and warrants scrutiny.

 Products Containing Dicaprylyl Ether